natalie-kate/pocket-bookcase/TESTING.md

    - #### Returning Visitor Goals

-      1. As a returning visitor, I want to add books to my "bookshelves".
+      1. As a returning visitor, I want to add books to my "bookshelves".<br>
          Next to every book is an 'Add to profile' button, which takes you to the add to profile page where user just has to answer two questions to determine which bookshelf or bookshelves to add book to.

          ![profile-add button](static/images/testing-images/user-stories/profile-add.png)
          ![profile-add form](static/images/testing-images/user-stories/profile-add-form.png)

-      2. As a returning visitor, I want to follow on social media so I can hear of any new features.
+      2. As a returning visitor, I want to follow on social media so I can hear of any new features.<br>
          Social media links are in the footer of all pages.

          ![app footer links](static/images/testing-images/user-stories/footer-links.png)

-      3. As a returning visitor, I want to be able to add books to the applications library.
+      3. As a returning visitor, I want to be able to add books to the applications library.<br>
          Right at the top of the home page, above the library is a large 'Add Book' button which takes user to the add book form

          ![add book button](static/images/testing-images/user-stories/add-book.png)
          ![add book form](static/images/testing-images/user-stories/add-book-form.png)

-      4. As a returning visitor, I want to be able to change my password.
+      4. As a returning visitor, I want to be able to change my password.<br>
          In the footer on all pages is an 'Edit Account' link, this opens an edit account page which has a collapsible for change password.
 This is so that the user doesn't feel that if its there they have to fill it in ,which they may if it was part of the main form.

          ![edit account form](static/images/testing-images/user-stories/edit-account.png)
          ![change password collapsible](static/images/testing-images/user-stories/password-change.png)

-      5. As a returning visitor, I want to be able to rate the app.
+      5. As a returning visitor, I want to be able to rate the app.<br>
          On contact form which is a nav link in the menu there is a section for rate us where you can select stars out of five.

          ![rating stars on contact form](static/images/testing-images/user-stories/rate.png)

-      6. As a returning visitor, I want to get feedback so I know that something has went through or if i've been redirected, why.
+      6. As a returning visitor, I want to get feedback so I know that something has went through or if i've been redirected, why.<br>
          When the contact form is submitted a submission modal pops up.
 In addition the user will get an email to acknowledge their message.<br> Also there are flash messages for logging out, moving books in your profile, editing books, genres, users and deleting books, genres and users.
 There are also flash messages for access e.g trying to access restricted pages, trying to edit a book that you didn't add and trying to perform an action which user is required to be logged in to perform.
 Others are for username already exists, book already exists in library, log in details don't match records etc.

          ![confirmation modal](static/images/testing-images/user-stories/modal.png)